Logan Delaurier-Chaubet

-Logan Delaurier-Chaubet (born 22 April 2002) is a French professional footballer who plays as an attacking midfielder for Slovenian club Celje on loan from the Dutch side Almere City.
+Logan Delaurier-Chaubet (born 22 April 2002) is a French professional footballer who plays as an attacking midfielder for Belgian Challenger Pro League club Eupen.

 Club career

 On 4 June 2020, Delaurier-Chaubet signed his first professional contract with Bordeaux, a three-year deal.
 After having played in three different seasons with the club's reserve side, he joined the first team in 2022, making his professional debut on 31 July 2022 as a starter in a 0–0 Ligue 2 draw against Valenciennes.
 On 4 August, Delaurier-Chaubet signed a contract extension, keeping him at Bordeaux until June 2026.
 On 13 August, he scored his first professional goal in a 1–0 win over Chamois Niortais.

 On 12 July 2023, Delaurier-Chaubet joined Ligue 2 side Quevilly-Rouen on a season-long loan.

 On 8 August 2024, Delaurier-Chaubet signed with Almere City in the Netherlands, joining as a free agent due to Bordeaux's bankruptcy.
 On 10 January 2025, he was loaned by Celje in Slovenia until the end of the season, with an option to buy.

+On 5 August 2025, Delaurier-Chaubet moved to Eupen in Belgium on a two-season deal.